-Elizabeth I’s mother, Anne Boleyn, was put to death by Henry VIII, Elizabeth’s dad.
-Elizabeth was only three years old when this happened, so she didn’t really know her mum.
+Elizabeth I’s mother, Anne Boleyn, was put to death by Henry VIII, Elizabeth’s father.
+Princess Elizabeth was only three years old when this happened, so she didn’t really know her mum.

 Elizabeth I led England into a Golden Age.
 Explorers set up colonies overseas, and claimed land in the name of England.
 There was more trade with foreign countries, which brought in foods and goods that people had never seen before.
 English literature, music and art also flourished.